localstack/localstack-java-utils/README.md

 ## License

-Copyright (c) LocalStack maintainers and contributors.

-This version of LocalStack is released under the Apache License, Version 2.0 (see LICENSE.txt).
+This code is released under the Apache License, Version 2.0 (see LICENSE.txt).